jeffmaley/findmyendpoints/README.md

  account.
 Its focus is in Elastic Network Interfaces (ENIs), which can be attached resources like EC2 instances and RDS DB instances.

+ For AWS Organizations, this tool will use the OrganizationAccountAccessRole or AWSControlTowerExecution role to process member accounts and it must be run from the Management account.

 ## Installation

 pip instal findmyendpoints